 HAMILTON: So researchers have been combing the zebra finch genome, looking for genes that seem to play a role in learning songs.
 Wes Warren from Washington University School of Medicine in St. Louis says they knew they would find some, but the number turned out to be staggering.

-Dr. WES WARREN (Washington University School of Medicine): We talk about the whole genome being engaged in the vocal learning process.
+WES WARREN: We talk about the whole genome being engaged in the vocal learning process.

 HAMILTON: The search turned up more than 800 genes that appear to help create and control special brain circuits involved in learning and singing.
 Warren says that during the period when a young male finch is developing his signature song, large numbers of these genes get switched on or off in a matter of hours.